Ellsworth bombers return to European Theater

-B-1B Lancers from Ellsworth conducted a second long-range strategic Bomber Task Force mission in the European theater that included key interactions with U.S. assets as well as Danish and Polish forces May 11.
+B-1B Lancers from Ellsworth conducted a second long-range strategic Bomber Task Force mission in the European Theater Monday that included key interactions with U.S. assets as well as Danish and Polish forces.

 The nearly 24-hour, non-stop mission covered over 9,400 nautical miles and included integration and interoperability training with Danish F-16s overflying Bornholm Island, Denmark, and Polish F-16s and MiG-29s teaming up to overfly Warsaw, Poland, as well as overflights of Latvia and Lithuania.